mikepqr/algorithms/1/notes.md

 i.e. x^(ed) - x is divisible by both p and q.

-Every natural number can be expressed as a product of primes.
-If p and q are among these primes for x^(ed) - x then N = pq also divides x^(ed) - x.
+Fundamental theorem of arithmetic says that every natural number can be expressed as a product of a unique factorization of primes.
+If p and q are among these primes for a given number than pq is also a factor of that number.
+Hence if p and q divide (x^(ed) - x) then N = pq also divides it.
 Hence

     x^(ed) - x ≡ 0 mod N    ∎